Verified

 Dibbacakkhu is the fifth of the six supernormal knowledges (abhiññā).
 It was the second ultimate knowledge (tevijjā) attained by the Buddha during the middle watch of the night of his enlightenment.

-With this purified vision, the master observes other living beings passing away and being reborn according to their kamma.
+With this purified vision, he observes other living beings passing away and being reborn according to their kamma.
 The standard formula states: “He understands how beings pass on according to their actions… seeing the inferior and superior, the beautiful and ugly, the fortunate and unfortunate.”
 He sees beings who engaged in evil conduct falling into hell (niraya), and beings who engaged in good conduct rising into heavenly worlds (sugati).

 The Visuddhimagga notes that this power is developed specifically by mastering the Light Kasiṇa (āloka-kasiṇa).
 The meditator uses the fourth jhāna to generate a psychic light that illuminates realms invisible to the biological eye, directly validating the moral physics of the universe.